 The ability of topically applied drugs to penetrate the various layers of the skin depends on a number of variables, including the physiochemical properties of the drug (e.g., hydrophobicity) and the condition of the skin (e.g., abraded, intact).
 The properties of drug formulation excipients can also markedly affect the ability of the active drug to penetrate the skin.
 Penetration enhancers, such as ethanol or propylene glycol, allow other molecules to diffuse more deeply into the underlying skin layers.

-In the past 20 years, regulatory agencies like the US FDA have shifted to requiring drug developers to answer two important questions:
+In the past 20 years, regulatory agencies like the US FDA have shifted to requiring drug developers to answer two important questions from the FDA’s Guidance on maximal usage trials for topically applied drugs:

 - When the drug is applied to the skin, does it penetrate the skin barrier and result in quantifiable systemic exposure?